davorg/webdev-workshop/course_notes.md

 ## A Laptop

-A laptop.
 It would be great if you could have a Unix-like operating system installed (Linux or OSX).
 The examples **should** all work on Windows, but I can't guarantee it.
 If you have a Windows laptop, then a good workaround is to install something like VirtualBox and set-up a Linux VM.

 ## A Database

 The application that we write will have a database at its backend.
-I'll be working with MySQL (actually MariaDB(, but if you're happier with Postgres or SQLite they should both work fine too.
+I'll be working with MySQL (actually MariaDB), but if you're happier with Postgres or SQLite they should both work fine too.
 I'll supply table definitions and some basic data, but if you're using something other than MySQL it's possible that those files will need some light